Close Menu

 Past due SSD benefits can pay out one year prior to the date of application.
 You can receive past due benefits, as long as you were not working due to your medical condition.
 However, if you file for SSI benefits, then SSI benefits begin on the day you apply.
 This is true even if your severe medical condition began prior to that date.
 Therefore, every day you wait to apply is a day you are losing SSDI and SSI benefits.

 We know you need benefits to replace your income.
 Over the past 30 years, we have won over 20,000 SSD and SSI cases.
 We want to win your case too.
-Contact us today for your free review of your case.
+Contact us for a free review of your case.
 Let us help you win SSDI and SSI benefits for amyloidosis.

 Facebook Twitter LinkedIn